Tecnarca/CPU-GPU-speed-comparison/README.md

 >compiler.sh

 Further instructions on how the programs were compiled, can be found inside that file.
-To run it, execute the followin in a terminal:
+To run it, execute the following in a terminal:

 ```
 chmod +x compiler.sh